Environmentally Relevant Activities

 Licensing Requirements

-Follow the steps below for guidance on how to apply for an environmental authority or development approval.
-A development application is taken to be an application for an environmental authority in particular circumstances (refer to section 115 of the Environmental Protection Act 1994).
+A development application is taken to be an application for an EA in particular circumstances (refer to section 115 of the Environmental Protection Act 1994).

 Fees

-At least 22 business days before each anniversary day for the environmental authority, Townsville City Council is required to give the holder an annual notice requiring the holder to pay the annual fee and to complete an annual return.
+At least 22 business days before each anniversary day for the EA, Townsville City Council is required to give the holder an annual notice requiring the holder to pay the annual fee and to complete an annual return.

 If the payment of annual fees is not received by the anniversary date, a late payment fee will be charged, as per the Environmental Protection Regulation 2019.

-An Environmental Health Officer will undertake an inspection of the environmental authority at this time.
+An Environmental Health Officer will undertake an inspection of the EA at this time.

-The environmental authority fees for these changes are set by DES, but are payable to Council.
-For information about these fees, refer to the DES website.
+The environmental authority fees for these changes are set by DETSI but are payable to Council.
+For information about these fees, refer to the Fees and services page on the DETSI website.

 Enforcement

-If non-compliance of environmental authority conditions is noted during an inspection, the following enforcement options may occur:
+If non-compliance of EA conditions is noted during an inspection, the following enforcement options may occur:

 • an advisory letter